![]() |

 Image Source |

-The man had undergone an urgent surgery because he had developed a dangerous condition in his legs by sleeping in a sitting position.
+The man had undergone urgent surgery because he had developed a dangerous condition in his legs by sleeping in a sitting position.
 Asciotomies – limb-saving procedures were conducted on the man, which involved making surgical incisions to relieve pressure and swelling caused by the man’s condition, known as compartment syndrome.
 The syndrome involves swelling and pressure in a restricted space which limits blood flow and causes localized tissues and damage to the nerves.
 The reason behind this syndrome is trauma, internal bleeding or a wound dressing.

 Image Source |